Smolbrainer/Find-Your-LookALike/README.md

   - Compares the user's facial embeddings with the stored celebrity embeddings to find the closest match.

 - **SQLite3**:
-  - Stores precomputed facial embeddings of celebrity images along with their metadata (e.g., name, image path).
+  - Stores precomputed facial embeddings of celebrity images along with their metadata (e.g., encoding in bytes, image path).
   - Allows efficient querying to retrieve the most similar celebrity based on the user's facial embedding.

 ## Setup Instructions